vsbuffalo/remote_jupyter_py/README.md

 where 8904 is a random high port number.

-Then, copy the link it provides and use it with `rjy new <link>` to register this session with your local computer,
+Then, copy the link it provides and use it with `rjy new <link>` *and your remote server hostname* to register this session with your local computer,

     $ rjy new http://localhost:8904/lab?token=b1fc6[...]b7a40 remote
     INFO:rjy:connected new session remote:8904